privateprep/coding-space-website/src/pages/programs/summer-camps.md

       ### Morning: Core Coding & Problem-Solving

       In the mornings, campers focus on **project-based coding** that builds strong foundations in programming, logic, and computational thinking.
-Lessons are interactive and age-appropriate, guiding students through the process of turning ideas into working projects.

-      Campers learn how to:
+As campers complete projects, they learn how to:

       * Break down complex problems